Mega Twins: Ports

 A Mega Drive/Genesis port of the game was released by Sega in 1992 and 1993.
-Developed by Visco Corporation, this port was released in North America and Europe under the game's original Japanese title of Chiki Chiki Boys.
+Developed by Visco Corporation, it was released in North America and Europe under the game's original Japanese title of Chiki Chiki Boys.
 This port lacks the 2-player cooperative mode, but is otherwise identical to the arcade version in terms of content and quality.

 A version for the Capcom Power System Changer was planned and previewed but never released.

 A PC-Engine Super CD-ROM² port was released in 1994 exclusively in Japan by NEC Avenue.
-This port features enhanced versions of most of the arcade's BGM soundtrack in CD-DA format; however, some used the PC-Engine's sound chip.
+This port features enhanced versions of most of the arcade's BGM soundtrack in CD-DA format, but some used the PC-Engine's sound chip.
 Unlike the Genesis port, the PC-Engine Super CD-ROM² version includes multiplayer.